tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 If you write feature tests with a tool that relies on a headless browser, you will also need to update your `Endpoint` settings in `config/test.exs` to serve over `https`.
 These changes should be similar to the changes we made above for the `dev` environment.

-One additional change I need to make for testing was to tell [Chrome Driver](https://chromedriver.chromium.org/) that it was okay to interact with our self-signed, less secure certificates when interacting with `localhost`.
-This is done by setting the [`--allow-secure-localhost` flag](https://stackoverflow.com/questions/50838882/how-to-enable-an-allow-insecure-localhost-flag-in-chrome-from-selenium).
+One additional change I need to make for testing was to tell [ChromeDriver](https://chromedriver.chromium.org/) that it was okay to interact with our self-signed, less secure certificates when interacting with `localhost`.
+ChromeDriver provides the [`--allow-secure-localhost` flag](https://stackoverflow.com/questions/50838882/how-to-enable-an-allow-insecure-localhost-flag-in-chrome-from-selenium) to do just that.

 I am using [Wallaby](https://github.com/elixir-wallaby/wallaby) for testing and set this flag with the following config:

 ```elixir
 # config/test.exs`